camaraproject/Commonalities/documentation/API-design-guidelines.md

 This API requires the API consumer to identify a [ device | phone number ](*) as the subject of the API as follows:
 - When the API is invoked using a 2-legged access token, the subject will be identified from the optional [`device` object | `phoneNumber` field](*), which therefore MUST be provided.
-- When a 3-legged access token is used however, this optional identifer MUST NOT be provided, as the subject will be uniquely identified from the token.
+- When a 3-legged access token is used however, this optional identifer MUST NOT be provided, as the subject will be uniquely identified from the access token.

-This approach simplifies API usage for API consumers using a 3-legged access token to invoke the API by relying on the information that is associated with the access token and was identified during the API consumer authentication process.
+This approach simplifies API usage for API consumers using a 3-legged access token to invoke the API by relying on the information that is associated with the access token and was identified during the authentication process.

 ## Error handling: